Test your LUIS app in the LUIS portal

 When the Published panel opens, select Additional Settings.

-In the pop-up dialog, enter your Bing Spell Check service key.
+In the pop-up dialog, check Enable Bing Spell Check and enter the key, then select Done.

 Enter a query with an incorrect spelling such as